simonpoole/beautified-JOSM-preset/README.md

 The PNG icons are currently assumed to be in icons/png, generating them from SVG requires `rsvg-convert` to be installed.
 Currently the `recolour`and `generatePngs`tasks need to executed, when appropriate, manually.

 The presets are being translated on transifex [here](https://www.transifex.com/openstreetmap/presets/), to retrieve the translations you will need to install and setup the [transifex command line client](https://docs.transifex.com/client/introduction).
-You only need the to set up the login, you can and should use the language mapping file from this repository.
+You only need to set up your transifex login, you can and should use the language mapping file from this repository.

 Please follow us on [twitter](https://twitter.com/search?q=vespucci_editor) for updates.